 Human Activity is not available in Service Modules because this activity requires user interface.

-Assigning a Human Activity to the End Users
+Assigning a Human Activity to end users

 User property to the desired end user.
 For advanced cases, you may set an expression that returns the user that handles the activity, using the expression editor.